niqodea/hburger/README.md

 ## The Hashburger

-A hashburger is a finite-length, user-friendly representation of a string.
+A hashburger is a fixed-length, user-friendly representation of a long string.

 For example, a hashburger of the string